-“I know exactly what you mean,” Eun murmured.
-She was walking with a slight hunch, looking furtively from side to side, as if she was afraid that something might jump out at her.
+“I know what you mean,” Eun murmured.
+She was walking with a slight hunch, as if something might pounce at her.

 “This is not unlike the Mordanian Dungeons,” Kora remarked.
-Unlike Peter and Eun, her posture was erect, and she was looking casually around.
+Unlike her friends she wasn’t afraid; she was looking casually around.

 “The Mordanian what?”
 Peter threw her an incredulous glance.

-“A subterranean network of haunted catacombs,” Kora explained.
-“Located beneath the Kuldoom Mountains, which are formed from the bones of Kyrothanx Smokesear.”
+“Haunted catacombs,” she explained.
+“Beneath the Kuldoom Mountains, which are formed from the bones of Kyrothanx Smokesear.”

 “Who the hell is Kyro—”

 “The last Elder Wyrm,” Kora said.
-“Elithia is home to fire breathing dragons, but they’re poor shadows of their long-ago ancestors.
-Our world was once home to majestic lizards—hundreds of miles long, dozens of miles wide.”
+“On Elithia, there are several tribes of fire breathing dragons, but they’re poor shadows of their long-dead ancestors.
+Our world was once home to majestic lizards—hundreds of miles long and dozens of miles wide.”

 Kora raised an eyebrow.
 “Dinosaurs?”

-“Yeah,” Kora agreed.
-“They’d look like insects next to an Elder Wyrm.”
+“Yes,” Kora agreed.
+“They would look like insects next to an Elder Wyrm.”

 “Cool,” Peter muttered.
 “Man, I’d love to visit Elithia.”

-A flash of movement caught his eye.
-It had come from one of the cells to his left.
-He ran up to the windowpane and pressed his face against the glass.
+Something moved in the cell to their left.
+He ran to the door and pressed his face against the glass.
 “What the—”

-Eun’s warning came too late.
-Peter was staring at a little girl—her hair was cut into a simple blond bob—sitting in the corner of a padded cell, hugging both knees tightly to her chest.
-The fractals in the cell looked way more evil (they had nasty edges, which were dripping with some kind of gangrenous goo) but Peter didn’t notice.
-ANOS was experimenting on a goddamn kid!
+He found himself staring at a little girl, sitting in the corner of a padded cell, hugging both knees tightly to her chest.
+The fractals in the cell looked super evil (they had nasty edges, dripping with some kind of gangrenous goo) but Peter didn’t notice.

-Eun’s voice faded away into a faraway drone.
-All he could see was the little girl, now staring intently into his eyes.
+Eun was speaking, but her voice sounded tinny and faint.
+All Peter saw was this little girl, staring intently into his eyes.
 Her pupils were spinning…how about that…it wasn’t just beautiful, it was…

 [Feed me, fleshling.]
-A demonic voice vibrated through his mind, reverberating in ever-louder echoes.
-At the same time, the lights in the cell fritzed and emitted a grating, insectile buzz.
-The shadows in the corners swirled to life, drawing together into black, sinuous swoops.
-As they stretched and twined, half-formed faces emerged from their ends.
-They looked like the ghosts from Raiders of the Lost Ark, only these weren’t wispy smoke strands, they were impossibly black.
+Her demonic presence rang through his mind, reverberating in ever-louder echoes.
+Inside her cell, the overhead lights fritzed and sparked.
+The shadows in the corners swirled to life, drawing together into sinuous swoops.
+As they stretched and twined, half-formed faces emerged from their ends: impossibly black and twisted with pain.

-“Nuuuhh…” Drool congealed on Peter’s lips, yawing down in long, shining strands.
-The world was puddling into a nonsensical blob…holy shit, there had never been an Eun, there had never been a Kora…there had never been a Peter, even.
-There was only this fucked-up girl and her desire to consume and who was he to resist her he only existed to feed her his nightmares and his blood-rich flesh—
+“Nuuuhh…” Drool gathered on Peter’s lips, yawing down in shining strands.
+The world was puddling, melting away…holy shit, there had never been an Eun, there had never been a Kora, there had never been a Peter, even.
+All that mattered was this fucked-up girl and her ravenous hunger.
+He only existed to feed her his fear, feed her his marrow and blood-rich flesh—

 [PETER!]
-Kora’s voice sounded loudly in his psyche, bringing him back for a short, sweet moment.
-An instant later, the miasmic entrancement started back up.
+Kora brought him back for a short, sweet moment.
+Almost instantly, the miasmic entrancement started back up.

 [PETER!]
-Eun grabbed his arms, trying to pull him away from the cell.
+Eun grabbed his arm, trying to pull him back.
 He bucked her off without intending to.

-Then Kora was by his side, chanting something fast and sibilant under her breath From the corner of his eye, he could see her face, grim and shadowy with determination.
-Her words were affecting the thing in the cell; it was writhing and contorting.
-Its skin burst off in fluttering ribbons, and then its true form became hideously visible: it looked like a six-foot cockroach with chitinous udders, all of which were dripping with sickly green discharge—fat quivering droplets gleaming with tiny, wriggling larvae.
+Then Kora was there by his side, chanting something fast and sibilant.
+The thing in the cell writhed and contorted.
+Its skin burst off in fluttering ribbons, then its true form became hideously visible: a six-foot roach with chitinous udders, all dripping with pustulent discharge.
+Each drop was filled with larvae.

-A grating squeal erupted from the roach-thing.
-It was joined by accompanying whimpers from the unholy spawn inside its chest sacs.
-The sacs began quivering, picking up speed at an alarming rate.
-The noise they gave off also picked up, turning from a brain-curdling whine into a horrendous shriek.
+A grating squeal erupted from the roach-thing, accompanied by whimpers from its chest-sac spawn.
+The noise they gave off steadily grew, turning from a brain-curdling whine into a horrendous shriek.

 [BACK!]
-Kora yelled, waving her arms in elegant patterns that looked like Chen style Tai Chi Chuan.
-A series of sparkling bands—they ranged from light azure to twilight blue—trailed from her fingers, forming an intricate series of glittering slashes around her right forearm.
-Approximately six inches in front of her knuckles, a ball of eye-searing red began to form.
-Incandescent motes appeared around it and drew toward its surface, increasing its diameter as it assimilated their light.
+Kora yelled, waving her arms in elegant patterns.
+Sparkling bands—ranging from light azure to twilight blue—trailed her fingers, forming glittering slashes around her right forearm.
+Six inches in front of her knuckles, a ball of eye-searing red began to materialize.
+Glowing dots appeared around it and drew inward, enlarging the ball as it assimilated their mass.

 Holy shit, Peter thought dazedly.
-Kora’s forearm was now sporting a light-woven wrist-gun; it looked like something out of the Starcraft II Protoss campaign.
+Kora had summoned a light-woven wrist-gun, like something out of the Starcraft II Protoss campaign.

-The roach-thing slammed its mandibles against the glass.
+The roach-thing slammed against the glass.
 [Bow, fleshling!
 Bow to Rikokryke, Lord of the—]

 [TLDR.]
 Kora hissed.

-Psychogenic ordnance blasted the roach-thing right in its eyes.
-An anguished howl erupted from its psyche, causing fresh blood to pour from Peter’s ears and nose, and new streams to emerge from Kora and Eun’s.
-Amazingly, the glass remained pristine and untouched; the ruckus was limited to the psychic realm.
+Imaginal ordnance leapt from her arm, exploding the roach into a mess of fragments.
+An anguished howl erupted from its mind, causing fresh blood to pour from Peter’s ears, and new streams to emerge from Kora and Eun’s.
+Amazingly enough, the glass remained pristine and untouched; the chaos was limited to the psychic realm.

 [That was fun.]
-Kora wiped the blood off her nose with the heel of her palm, then sniffed up the rest.
+Kora wiped her nose with the heel of her palm.
 [You guys okay?]

 [Jesus Christ.]
 Peter projected shakily.
-[What the fuck was THAT?]
+[The fuck was THAT?]

 “Jesus.”
-Peter wiped the blood off his upper lip.
+Peter repeated, wiping blood off his upper lip.

-“Let’s keep moving.”
+“Let’s go.”
 Kora started walking.
 Eun and Peter fell in behind her.

 “That spell…” Peter looked at Kora.
 “What’s it called?”

 “Indiana Jones,” Peter corrected.
-“Could you teach me how to do that?
+“Could you teach it to me?
 Sikorsky’s Cannon?”
-He’d been meaning to ask her to show him some spells, but over the last few months, he’d been preoccupied with other stuff—Blake, the Timekeeper, his psychedelics research—and it had slipped his mind.
+He’d meant to ask her for lessons in sorcery, but over the last few months, he’d been super busy with psychedelics research.

 “Senkilo’s,” she said.
-The wheels on the pushcart squeaked and grumbled as they turned a corner.
+The wheels on the pushcart squeaked and grumbled.
 “And no, I can’t.
-Not unless you spend several years studying basic arcana.
-Magic is more than wands and special phrases—it’s contingent on wiping preconceptions off the veneer of your consciousness.
-That’s the only way to convert your intent into energy.”
+Not unless you dedicate several years to basic arcana.
+Magic is more than just wands and phrases—it’s dependent on releasing your preconceptions.”

 “ ‘Do not try and bend the spoon.
 That’s impossible.
 Instead only try to realize the truth: there is no spoon.
 Then you’ll see that it is not the spoon that bends, it is only yourself.’ ” Eun quoted.